 Here are some of our favorite choices in portable fire pits.

 Solo Stove Yukon

 To those unfamiliar with Solo Stove, they make double-wall fire pits with bottom vent holes that allow air through to constantly feed the flames, while the gap between the walls takes any unused oxygen and feeds it back to the fire.
 This creates a highly-efficient burn with little to no smoke that scorches every inch of fuel you have sitting in the pit.
 It, pretty much, set the bar for modern portable fire pits, gaining an avid base of enthusiastic fans along way.

 The Yukon is their biggest offering, measuring a whopping 27 inches in diameter, making it large enough to accommodate full-size logs.
 It burns fast, giving you a full blaze in just a little over five minutes, all while maintaining a large enough fire that can keep a big group warm (the outfit says they designed it for 10-person use).
 While it’s not the most packable or portable (it weighs 38 pounds), it’s quite a reasonable size for car camping, all while being just the right size for keeping the backyard toasty.
 In case this one’s too big for your needs, you can opt for the smaller 19.5-inch Bonfire model.

-- LARGEST SOLO STOVE- Coming in at 27" the Yukon out measures all other Solo Stove fire pits, creating...
+- Largest Solo Stove - Coming in at 27 inches, the Yukon out measures all other Solo Stove fire pits,...

-- Solo Stove Bonfire, the world's most unique fire pit, pushes the limits of both combustion airflow...
+- MOST UNIQUE FIRE PIT: Solo Stove Bonfire pushes the limits of both combustion airflow efficiency and...